midpipps/PythonFlaskVulnerableApp/README.md

 This is going to be a simple Python web server with some simple vulnerabilities.

+This is going to be running on your computer so tread carefully when running exploits that you don't understand.
+This is an exploitable application so be sure to take proper precautions when running it on your computer.

 The goal of this project is to make a python web server that could be easily downloaded and ran for practice/testing/tool trials that does not require the user to spin up a whole web server or anything special such as that it is going to be its own little module.